 - Physical stress (such as surgery or illness)

-- Use of certain medications, including steroid and blood pressure medications
+- Use of certain medications, including steroids and blood pressure medications

-- Injury to pancreas (such as infection, tumor, surgery or accident)
+- Injury to the pancreas (such as infection, tumor, surgery, or accident)

 - Autoimmune disease